EnricoPittini/Two-dimensional-strip-packing-problem/README.md

     │       ├── encoding_*.py               # Encoding solving the problem in SMT
     │       ├── ENCODINGS RECAP.md          # Recap of the SMT encodings
     │       └── smt_utils.py                # Script containing useful functions for SMT
+    ├── assignment.pdf                      # Assignment of the project
     ├── .gitattributes
     ├── .gitignore
     ├── LICENSE
+    ├── report.pdf                          # Report of the project
     └── README.md

 ## Versioning